Harvard Graduate Council: Governance

+The Current Chairs of Advocacy are Victor Lee (HGSE), 2024–2027, and Hadi Fareed (HGSE), 2025–2026.

 Operations

 University administrators often consult with the HGC on a variety of issues facing Harvard graduate students.
 HGC leadership also serves on various faculty-administrator-student committees and task forces, focusing on issues such as the student health care, campus planning, Harvard presidential appointments, and sexual assault.